Dog fighting: Societal aspects

 After interviewing 31 dogmen and attending 14 dog fights in the Southern United States, Evans, Gauthier, and Forsyth theorized on what attracts men to dog fights.
 In their study, Evans, et al., discussed dog fighting's attractiveness in terms of masculinity and class immobility.
 In the United States, masculinity embodies the qualities of strength, aggression, competition, and striving for success.
 By embodying these characteristics, a man can gain honor and status in his society.
 Yet, working class occupations, unlike middle or upper class occupations, provide limited opportunities to validate this culturally accepted definition of masculinity.
 So, working class men look for alternative ways to validate their masculinity and obtain honor and status.
 One way to do this is through dog fighting.
 This is supported by the Evans, et al. findings: the majority of committed dogmen were mostly drawn from the working class, while the middle and upper classes were barely represented.
 Men from middle and upper classes have opportunities to express their masculinity through their occupations; dog fighting, therefore, is just a hobby for them while it plays a central role in the lives of working class men.
-Those from the higher classes are drawn in by the thrill and excitement of the fight.

 Aside from enjoyment of the sport and status, people are also drawn to dog fighting for money.
 In fact, the average dog fight could easily net more money than an armed robbery or a series of isolated drug transactions.